rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 ```
 ![e2e-steps](../images/exercise3/e2e-steps.png)

-2. Add a Post Build action to publish Junit test scores and add `reports/e2e/specs/*.xml` to the report location.
-Save the configuration.
+2. Add a Post Build action to `Publish Junit test result report`.
+Add `reports/e2e/specs/*.xml` to the report location and save the configuration to be brought back to the Job's homepage.
 ![e2e-post-build](../images/exercise3/e2e-post-build.png)

-2. Finally; connect the e2e job to our dev pipleline by editing the post build actions on `dev-todolist-fe-deploy` job.
-Set trigger parameterised build on other jobs to be `dev-todolist-fe-e2e`.
-Add a Parameter and set the it to the `Current build parameters` and save the settings.
+2. We want to connect the e2e job we just created to our dev pipleline by editing the post build actions on `dev-todolist-fe-deploy` job.
+Open the `dev-todolist-fe-deploy` job and hit `configure`.
+In the `Post-build actions` section of this job add a `Trigger parameterised build` on other jobs.
+Set the `Projects to build` to be `dev-todolist-fe-e2e`.
+Add a Parameter and set the it to the `Current build parameters`.
+Save the settings.
 ![e2e-trigger](../images/exercise3/e2e-trigger.png)

 2. Run the pipeline from the beginning to see the tests executed (two executions will show tests scores on the graph!).